SageSeekerSociety/cheese-backend/README.md

 pnpm build-prisma
 ```

-Also, you need to setup an elasticsearch instance.
+Also, you need to set up an elasticsearch instance.
 It is used to provide full-text search feature.

 Create `.env` file in the root directory of the repo, and write your configuration based on the following template: